cyan-polaris/TXWM_Gemini3/README.md

 # TXWM_Gemini3
-crated by Gemini3 and Deepseek
+created by Gemini3 and Deepseek